yoavweiss/subresource-reporting/README.md

 The Resource Timing API can be used to gather up all the URLs of script resources in a document today.

-It could also be extended to provide an integrity hash for CORS resources.
+It could also be extended to provide an integrity hash for CORS-enabled or same-origin resources.

 However, that is not ideal because:
 * Currently browsers don’t calculate these hashes, so starting to calculate them for all scripts in all documents could introduce some overhead.